Three-Year Rule for Naturalization Eligibility After Marriage to a U.S. Citizen

 If you're a foreign-born person married to a U.S. citizen, you enjoy an unusual benefit: Instead of spending five years as a lawful permanent resident before applying to naturalize, you need to spend only three years; so long as you were married to, and living with the U.S. citizen for the entire time.

-Foreign-born persons married to U.S. citizens enjoy an unusual benefit: Instead of spending five years as lawful permanent residents before applying to naturalize, they need to hold a green card for only three years.
+Foreign-born persons who are married to U.S. citizens enjoy an unusual benefit when it comes to eventually becoming U.S. citizens: Instead of spending five years as lawful permanent residents before applying for naturalized citizenship, they need to hold a green card for only three years.
 The condition is that they remain married to and living with the U.S. citizen for the entire three years.
 There is no requirement that the immigrant have obtained the green card through this marriage.
 (See I.N.A. § 319(a), 8 U.S.C. § 1430(a).)

-However, the foreign-born spouse of a U.S. citizen can apply to naturalize a mere three years after having become a lawful permanent resident.
+However, the foreign-born spouse of a U.S. citizen can apply to naturalize a mere three years after this date (having become a lawful permanent resident).

-It's important to be aware of the condition within U.S. immigration law that you have been both married to and living with the U.S. citizen for the entire three years.
-If, for example, you and your U.S. citizen spouse have separated, divorced, or merely started living in different cities though you remain legally married, then you are no longer eligible to use this exception.
+It’s important to be aware of the condition within U.S. immigration law that you have been both married to and living with the U.S. citizen for the entire three years.
+If, for example, you and your U.S. citizen spouse separate, divorce, or merely start living in different cities, then even though you remain legally married, you are no longer eligible to use the three-year exception.

-Similarly, if your spouse was a permanent resident at the beginning of those three years and only recently became a U.S. citizen, you must wait until your spouse has been a citizen for a full three years before making use of this exception.
+Similarly, if your U.S. spouse was a permanent resident at the beginning of your three years of permanent residence and only recently became a U.S. citizen, you must wait until your spouse has been a U.S. citizen for a full three years before making use of this exception.

-Counting Years as a Conditional Resident Toward the Three-Year Requirement
+How Years as a Conditional Resident Count Toward the Three-Year Requirement

 If you were married for less than two years when you first got approved for the green card, then you were probably given conditional rather than permanent residence at first.
 Conditional residence can expire after two years if the holder doesn't take steps to renew it.
 You would have needed to submit Form I-751 to U.S. Citizenship and Immigration Services (USCIS) in the 90 days before the expiration date in order to convert from conditional to permanent residence.

-Assuming you did this successfully, your two years as a conditional resident count as if it were permanent residence.
-You would be able to apply for U.S. citizenship three years from the original approval date of your conditional residence.
+Assuming you do this successfully, your two years as a conditional resident will count as if it was permanent residence.
+You will be able to apply for naturalized U.S. citizenship three years (minus 90 days) from the original approval date of your conditional residence.

-If you have more questions concerning your citizenship eligibility or the application process, please consult with an experienced U.S. immigration attorney.
+If you have any additional questions concerning your U.S. citizenship eligibility or the application process, please consult with an experienced U.S. immigration attorney.
+The attorney can help assess your personal situation, determine the earliest possible date upon which you are eligible, prepare the N-400 and other paperwork, and even accompany you to your naturalization interview.

 NEED IMMIGRATION HELP ?